 *Awarded to a female recipient

-In addition, Conquer Cancer has dedicated funding in several areas for 2020 including but not limited to: brain cancer, kidney cancer, pediatric cancer, sarcoma, and practice management.
-Dedicated funding is also available for female researchers and researchers from Florida.
+In addition, Conquer Cancer has dedicated funding in several areas for 2020 including but not limited to: brain cancer, kidney cancer, pediatric cancer, sarcoma (including projects with a focus in immunotherapy), and practice management.
+Dedicated funding is also available for female researchers and researchers from Florida and Northern California.
 Conquer Cancer highly encourages applications in other areas of oncology.

 Applicants must meet the following criteria to qualify for the Young Investigator Award: